This article is currently under construction and is being expanded on a regular basis. |

 |

-So when it comes to which files are "matched" in the first step, we use no regular expressions and this may be enough for you to reach all the files you want.
+So when it comes to which files are 'matched' in the first step, we use no regular expressions and this may be enough for you to reach all the files you want.

-However, if you now need to filter further, you can use the option Regular expression for logfile filtering to apply regular expressions to the hits from step 1 in a second step.
+However, if you now need to filter further, you can use the Regular expression for logfile filtering option to apply regular expressions to the hits from step 1 in a second step.

-If you collected all files /var/log/
+If you have collected all files /var/log/

 and its direct subdirectories in the first step with /var/log/